+2. Welcomes Sudan's cooperation with the Security Council in the implementation of Resolution 2046/2012 adopted by the Security Council and its resumption of negotiations with South Sudan in Addis Ababa, under the sponsorship of a high-level group of the African Union with a view to solving all pending issues between the two countries in accordance with the Plan of Action adopted by the Security Council which gives priority to solving security matters and agreeing on border demarcation in line with the border of 1 January 1956; and affirms the importance for the Republic of South Sudan to desist from supporting and harboring rebel movements from Darfur, South Kordofan and Blue Nile States, and calls on it to abide by the agreements concluded and the understanding signed by the two States in the security domain;

+3. Reiterates OIC Member States' support for Sudan in its efforts to confront the economic and financial difficulties following the secession of South Sudan and appeals to Member States to contribute to providing all forms of support and assistance to Sudan to enable it overcome the current economic situation;

+4. Affirms its support for the efforts to achieve peace, stability and development, and calls upon all States that have debts owed by the Sudan to write them off in order to enable the country to meet the challenges and requirements of construction and stability;

+5. Commends the steps taken in the implementation of the Peace Agreement in Darfur, signed in Qatar on 14 July 2011, and calls on Member States to follow up the implementation of the outcome of international donors' conference for reconstruction and restoration of peace in Darfur;

+6. Calls on all movements that are yet to accede to the Doha Agreement for peace in Darfur to do so, and requests the international community to apply stringent sanctions against rebel movements that reject the peace options and adopts the war option;

-- 3. Reaffirms its support for the Sudanese Government's strategy for peace in Darfur, and calls upon all rebel movements to expeditiously join the joint Arab-African-UN peace initiative; - 4.
-Invites all UN Member States to exert pressure on the rebel movements to join the peace process and to impose severe sanctions on the movements that refuse to respond to this request; - 5.
-Welcomes the Doha Document on Darfur Peace adopted by the All Darfur Stakeholders Conference which was held from 27 to 31 May 2011. - 6.
-Considers the Document a sound foundation for reaching a comprehensive ceasefire and an all-inclusive peaceful and just settlement leading to peace and security in Darfur. - 7.
-Invites all parties to expedite without delay the signing of a comprehensive ceasefire agreement and to make the necessary concessions to reach a final peace agreement as soon as possible based on the Doha Document. - 8.
-Commends the positive role of the State of Qatar led by His Highness Sheikh Hamad bin Khalifa Al-Thani, Emir of the State of Qatar, in supporting the peace and development process in Darfur so that its population may enjoy security and stability. - 9.
-Expresses thanks and appreciation to H.E.
+7. Commends the Doha Document for peace in Darfur adopted by the expanded conference of stakeholders in Darfur, held from 27 to 31 May 2011, and considers the Document a sound foundation for reaching a comprehensive ceasefire and an all-inclusive peaceful and just settlement leading to peace and security in Darfur;

+8. Invites all parties in Darfur to expedite without delay the signing of a comprehensive ceasefire agreement and to make the necessary concessions to reach a final peace agreement as soon as possible based on the Doha Document;

+9. Commends the positive role of the State of Qatar led by His Highness Sheikh Hamad bin Khalifa Al-Thani, Emir of the State of Qatar, in supporting the peace and development process in Darfur so that its population may enjoy security and stability;

+10. Expresses thanks and appreciation to H.E.
 Mr. Ahmed bin Abdullah Al Mahmoud, the Minister of State for Foreign Affairs of the State of Qatar, and H.E.
-Mr. Jibril Basole, the AU-UN Joint Mediator for Darfur, for their sincere efforts and perseverance over the past two and half years. \ - 10.
-Commends the efforts of the State of Kuwait for hosting the Conference on the development and reconstruction of eastern Sudan and for having generously made a contribution of US\$ 0.5 billion. - 11.
-Invites all States and organizations that have made pledges during the International Donor Conference for Reconstruction and Development of Darfur which was held in Cairo in March 2010 and the East Development Conference which was held in Kuwait in January 2011 to honour their pledges and commitments, and requests the follow-up committee in charge of the matter to redouble efforts to ensure that pledges are fulfilled and utilized to reach the aspired goals; - 12.
-Requests the Secretary General to take all measures to implement this resolution and to report thereon to the next ministerial meeting.
+Mr. Jibril Basole, the AU-UN Joint Mediator for Darfur, for their sincere efforts and perseverance over the past two and half years;

+11. Commends the efforts of the State of Kuwait for hosting the Conference on the development and reconstruction of eastern Sudan and for having generously made a contribution of US\$ 0.5 billion;

+12. Requests the Secretary General to take all measures to implement this resolution and to report thereon to the next Ministerial meeting.

-RESOLUTION NO. 6 /38-POL ON SUPPORTING THE UNITY, STABILITY AND SECURITY OF YEMEN
+RESOLUTION NO. 5 /39-POL ON SOLIDARITY WITH YEMEN

-The Thirty-eight Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan, from 26-28 Rajab 1432 H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),